TimPietrusky/mantisbt-is-a-rockstar/README.md

 ### 20120603
  - [TimPietrusky] Tested under Windows.
  - [TimPietrusky] Tested Internet Explorer.
  - [TimPietrusky] Removed ⚡ cause ⚡ does not work on Windows.
-The new rockstar ist ☆.
+The new rockstar is ☆.

 ## License